basho-labs/little_riak_book/en/05-app-guide.md

 level.

-Two mechanisms which are **not** guaranteed to work without strong consistency are locks and constraints on values.
+Two mechanisms which are **not** guaranteed to work without strong consistency are locks and constraints on values, although researchers are investigating mechanisms for creating boundary conditions in eventually-consistent data stores using CRDTs.

-For financial operations, it may be necessary (or at least desirable) to prevent a balance from dropping below a certain value (e.g., zero).
-This cannot be done with eventual consistency, because even with transactions it is always possible for a balance to be decreased on both sides of a network partition.

-Even with `PW=2` and conditional requests weird things can happen.
-Remember that `PW` requests can error out even when data is written durably.

 ### Conflicting resolution